sourander/eso-ability-timer/README.md

 # ESO ability timer
 Elder Scrolls Online Add-ons on PS4?
 Sure!
-This software mimics similar ability timer addons available on PC.
+This software mimics "ability timer" addons available on PC.
 It keeps track of when you have activated an ability and creates an animated bar based on the time data.

 **Important** The software works only on two skills per character profile.